EliAndrewC/l7r/setting/budgets.md

 | Non-rice arable | 3,750 | 11% | 412.5 | 264,000 |
 | **Total arable** | 3,750 | 15% | 562.5 | 360,000 |

 **Note on labor utilization (not land utilization)**: Rokugan is currently **labor-limited, not land-limited** (per [Total Rice Production](#total-rice-production)).
-Of the 150 sq mi of rice-suitable land in a median domain, only about **1/3 (~50 sq mi) is in active wet-paddy production** in any given year - that ~50 sq mi yields ~50 × 3,000 = **~150,000 koku of rice per median domain** (which is exactly the canonical empire-wide ~60M koku ÷ 400 median-size-equivalents).
+Of the 150 sq mi of rice-suitable land in a median domain, only about **1/3 (~50 sq mi) is in active wet-paddy production** in any given year - that ~50 sq mi yields ~50 × 3,000 = **~150,000 koku of rice per median domain** (which is exactly the canonical empire-wide ~60M koku ÷ 400 median domains).
 The other ~2/3 of rice-suitable land, plus the non-rice arable, grows the supporting hillside soybean and azuki fields, dryland aftercrops and other Five Grains, a small share of upland rice in multi-year rotation, and a substantial portion left genuinely fallow because there are not enough farmers to work it.
 The constraint is wet-paddy labor, not soil: an established paddy can be cropped continuously for centuries (the flooded field fixes nitrogen and silt renews nutrients), so the latent rice-suitable land would come under the plow as population grows.
 The ~40,176 farm families of the domain (per [Farm Families by Tier](#farm-families-by-tier-per-domain) above) work this land; for tax purposes the median family's output is reckoned at ~15 koku (taxed at 1/3 = ~5 koku), per [l7r.md - Rent and taxes](l7r.md#rent-and-taxes).

 **Assessed kokudaka vs. actual output, and fallow land**: Rokugani land tax *and* feudal kick-ups are both reckoned on the **assessed** value of designated farmland - the *kokudaka* - not on each year's actual harvest, exactly as in Tokugawa Japan's *jomen* system.
 The median domain's assessed kokudaka is **~602,640 koku** (the ~40,176 farm families x ~15 koku reckoned output), and this is the base against which the 1/3 land tax (~200,880) and every land-output kick-up are computed.
 Because assessments are deliberately conservative and reassessed only infrequently, **actual gross output runs higher - on the order of ~775,000 koku of worked land in a good year** - and the surplus above the assessment is kept by the farmers (the very incentive that makes them work harder).
 So ~775,000 is the actual physical harvest, not the obligation base: obligations ride on the ~602,640 assessment.
 Fallow land follows the same logic.
 The bulk of a domain's uncultivated land is **latent land that has never been designated or assessed** (the labor-limited margin - there are simply not enough farmers to work it), so it is **outside the kokudaka and untaxed**, which is why the assessed base sits so far below the land's theoretical ceiling.
 Land that *was* once assessed and then falls fallow, by contrast, **stays on the rolls and keeps owing its tax** (removable only through a deliberately difficult formal wasteland reclassification) - the standing incentive to keep it cultivated, the reason magistrates and governors run reclamation projects (Japan's *shinden kaihatsu*, China's *kenhuang* wasteland-opening campaigns) to bring latent land onto the kokudaka, and the reason a merchant landholder may try to offload tax-burdened fallow plots on the domain's land market.

-### Rice Productivity by Land Quality
+### Rice productivity by land quality

 | Land | k/ha | k/mi² | P (share) | Proportional production | k/acre |
 | --- | --- | --- | --- | --- | --- |